corvus-dotnet/Corvus.Pipelines/docs/ubiquitous-language.md

 An operator is a _function_ that takes a [step](#step) (and potentially other parameters, including other steps), and returns a [step](#step).

+Operators are used when building a pipeline to compose or transform other steps, without needing to know how those other steps actually work.
+For example, the [Bind](#binding) operator composes two steps, passing the output of one as the input of another, without needing to know what those steps actually do.

 > For the mathematically minded, this somewhat akin to the mathematical definition of an operator as a function that maps from one function space to another.

 ## Pipeline